robert-berry/portfolio/portfolio/README.md

   <td>
     <p><a href="assistant-v1.html"><b>API reference</b></a></p>
     <p>Reference documentation for the Watson Assistant v1 REST API.
 This documentation is intended for programmers who want to use the API to build a custom client application, or to use the API to programmatically modify training artifacts or configuration options for a workspace.
 This documentation is generated from the <a href="assistant-v1.json">OpenAPI specification</a>, which I owned and maintained (working in collaboration with the development team).</p>
-    <p><b>Note:</b> In the live documentation hosted on ibm.com, the reference information is supplemented with request examples and SDK information for multiple languages.
-Those elements are merged with the OpenAPI specification by an internal build process, so they are not included in the static rendering shown here.</p>
+    <p><b>Note:</b> In the live documentation hosted on ibm.com, the reference information is supplemented with introductory front matter, SDK information, and request examples in multiple languages.
+Those elements were merged with the OpenAPI specification from other sources, so they are not included in the static rendering shown here.</p>
   </td>
 </tr>
 </table>